Skip to main content Skip to main navigation Skip to footer content

 Biography

-The John Wesley Powell 2024 Student Research Conference Scheduling coming soon
+The John Wesley Powell 2025 Student Research Conference Schedule and Conference handout (coming soon)

 The conference typically attracts more than 100 undergraduates, who showcase research projects from a variety of University departments and programs, including: psychology, economics, political science, biology, mathematics, chemistry, English, theatre, and history.